How to Refinish Parquet Floors Without Sanding

 Can Parquet Floors Be Refinished?

-Parquet floors can absolutely be refinished multiple times to restore their beauty.
+Parquet floors are flooring types that can absolutely be refinished multiple times to restore their beauty.
 The refinishing process sands away the old worn finish, allowing a new protective coat to be applied to the bare hardwood surface.

 This can be repeated as needed, with proper maintenance extending the time between refinishing cycles.
 Factors like foot traffic levels and finish type affect how frequently refinishing is required.
 How to restore parquet flooring without sanding?